Explainable artificial intelligence: Interpretability

 Grokking is an example of phenomenon studied in interpretability.
 It involves a model that initially memorizes all the answers (overfitting), but later adopts an algorithm that generalizes to unseen data.

 Scholars sometimes use the term "mechanistic interpretability" to refer to the process of reverse-engineering artificial neural networks to understand their internal decision-making mechanisms and components, similar to how one might analyze a complex machine or computer program.

-Interpretability research often focuses on generative pretrained transformers.
-It is particularly relevant for AI safety and alignment, as it may enable to identify signs of undesired behaviors such as sycophancy, deceptiveness or bias, and to better steer AI models.

 Studying the interpretability of the most advanced foundation models often involves searching for an automated way to identify "features" in generative pretrained transformers.
 In a neural network, a feature is a pattern of neuron activations that corresponds to a concept.
 A compute-intensive technique called "dictionary learning" makes it possible to identify features to some degree.
 Enhancing the ability to identify and edit features is expected to significantly improve the safety of frontier AI models.

 For convolutional neural networks, DeepDream can generate images that strongly activate a particular neuron, providing a visual hint about what the neuron is trained to identify.

+Knowledge localization

+Large language models (LLMs), such as transformer-based models (GPT), appear to use general knowledge when generating output (completing inference).
+This capability raises the question of how, exactly, such knowledge is stored within the model.

+Research has suggested that the model's MLP component (the feed-forward layers) is the main site in which knowledge is stored, encoding information through associative links that function as key–value memories: each key corresponds to textual patterns in the training data, while each value induces a distribution over the output vocabulary.

+A 2022 study, aimed at locating where knowledge resides in the model, employed a technique known as Causal Tracing.
+In tasks requiring general knowledge, the researchers injected noise into the hidden activations of the model, preventing it from completing the task.
+They then restored the clean activation values (taken from a noise-free run) to a different part of the model each time, observing when the model regained its ability to produce the correct answer.
+Based on these results, the authors concluded that factual knowledge is stored primarily in the MLP components of the model's middle layers.
+They further proposed that model editing would be most effective in those regions, though this claim was later called into question.

+Later studies suggest that, in most cases, factual information is distributed across the model rather than localized within a single layer.
+According to one version of this view, different layers encode different aspects of the same association.
+For example, a question about the capital of Japan may activate representations related to "Japan" in one layer and representations corresponding to "capital cities" in another; the combination of these representations yields the concept of "Tokyo".